heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 ## Objectives

-In this chapter, you will learn about the differences between bare metal, virtualization and containerization.
+In this course, you will learn about the differences between bare metal, virtualization and containerization.

 You will learn what the OCI specification is and how it defines images,